Economic Competitiveness Program

 In an effort to promote regional economic competitiveness across North America, the Institute of the Americas (IOA) has partnered with UC San Diego’s School of Global Policy & Strategy to serve as the U.S. Coordinators of the North American Forum (NAF).
 The IOA is also partnering with the UC San Diego Center for U.S.-Mexican Studies to support the Commission of the Californias (COMCAL) with the goal of helping to spur the regional economic competitiveness of the tri-state Las Californias region encompassing the states of California, Baja California and Baja California Sur.

-In FY-2023, the IOA will be working to promote programs that help foster greater economic cooperation, trade, tourism and investment among California’s strategic trading partners in the Hemisphere including Canada, Mexico, Brazil, Ecuador, Colombia and Chile.
+IOA is working to promote programs that help foster greater economic cooperation, trade, tourism and investment among California’s strategic trading partners in the Hemisphere including Canada, Mexico, Brazil, Ecuador, Colombia and Chile.